About

 Research

 My thesis was about the evolution of phenotypic diversity, that is, why do we see variations in individuals of the same species?
-I looked into various mechanisms that support the selection for variation, described in the following subsections. (postdoc works are under rapid develeopment/updates so not listed here)
+I looked into various mechanisms that support the selection for variation, described in the following subsections.
+(Stay tuned for updates on my postdoctoral projects!)

 Division of labour (DoL)